 I used some deck screws to join the end pieces (with the help of a 3ft bar clamp to keep everything tight during the joining process):

-Sneak Preview of the Entryway Cubby Shelves
+Sneak Preview of the corner mudroom storage

 When the two lower cubbies were done, I placed them inside the mudroom to get a feel for how they would look:

-I also bolted some 2x4s to wall studs in the corner provide support for the entryway bench over there.
+I also bolted some 2x4s to wall studs in the corner to provide support for the entryway bench over there.

 Not wanting to sacrifice some electrical outlets in the room, I also cut out some notches in the cubby shelves, so the outlets could still be accessed.